-Community Sustainability

-Fire Protection

-Roofing Materials & Fire Sprinklers

-Roofing Materials must be non-combustible and have a Class "A" Fire Rating.
+Permeable pavement options should be explored Community Sustainability Fire Protection Roofing Materials & Fire Sprinklers Roofing Materials must be non-combustible and have a Class "A" Fire Rating.
 No wood shake roofing material will be permitted.
 All buildings over 750 square feet must be constructed with an Automatic Fire Extinguishing System installed as required and approved by Park City.

-Fires

-No person shall build, ignite or maintain any outdoor fire of any kind for any purpose with the exception of a permanent barbecue, portable barbecue, outdoor fireplace, or grill and they are located a minimum of thirty (30) feet from any combustible material or nonfire-resistive vegetation.
+Fires No person shall build, ignite or maintain any outdoor fire of any kind for any purpose with the exception of a permanent barbecue, portable barbecue (removed outdoor fireplace) or grill and they are located a minimum of thirty (30) feet from any combustible material or nonfire-resistant vegetation.
+Defensible Space On all Homestead lots and those lots that are directly adjacent to existing shrub or tree vegetative growth owners should place an emphasis on utilizing fire-resistant vegetation or growth within the planned landscape adjacent to all buildings and structures to minimize the potential of transmitting fire from the native growth to any structure. (generally 30' minimum).

-Defensible Space

-Non-fire resistive vegetation or growth shall be kept clear of buildings or structures, in such a manner as to provide clear area for fire suppression operations at a minimum of thirty (30) feet from any structure.
 Deadwood shall be regularly removed from trees.

-Where ornamental vegetative fuels or cultivated ground cover, such as green grass, ivy, succulents or similar plants are used as ground cover, they are allowed to be within the designated thirty (30) feet of defensible space, provided they do not form a means of transmitting fire from the native growth to any structure.

-Landscape Sustainability

-Hydrozoning

-Grouping plants that have similar water requirements.
+Landscape Sustainability Hydrozoning Grouping plants that have similar water requirements.
 Hydrozoning is a key component of a water-efficient irrigation system and landscape.
 Plant species with similar needs should be selected and grouped within each hydrozone.
 It is also effective to create microclimate zones so that plants with higher water needs are closest to the house and plants with lower water needs are on the perimeter of the garden or landscape.
 Each hydrozone will contain plants that will be irrigated on the same schedule, using the same irrigation method.
 Generally, each hydrozone is served by one valve or control zone (although more than one valve may be required to service an area due to flow and water pressure).
 By using controllers with multiple run times that are able to support low-volume systems (cycle and soak) and by dividing the landscape into hydrozones, each area will receive the amount of water it needs without puddling or runoff.
 The result of hydrozoning is improved plant health and less water use.

-Turf not a dominate component of the landscape

-Turf

-Turf, when used, must not be a dominant component of the landscape.
+Turf not a dominate component of the landscape Turf Turf, when used, must not be a dominant component of the landscape.
 Individual homesites in the Park Home and Cottage Home lots shall not contain turf areas greater than 20% of the total lot area.
 Individual homesites in the Homestead lots shall not contain turf areas greater than 10% of the homes total lot area.
 All turf area must be located within the Enhanced Landscape Zone.

-Irrigation

-All landscape areas within the Enhanced and Transitional Landscape Zones shall be irrigated.
+Irrigation All landscape areas within the Enhanced and Transitional Landscape Zones shall be irrigated.
 All irrigation provided shall be drip irrigation with the exception of turf areas.
 All drip tubing shall be concealed below plant bed mulch and must remain covered at all times.